jeeten/guestbook/README.md

 UnitTest ![Description](Anonymous user ---- Checking user access and availablity of page as per HTTP codee.)

 	Email Id Password Authontication Method	   Path	 	   Expected HTTP
-	N/A	 N/A	  Anonymous	 ANY	   /dashbord	    302 Redirect
+	N/A	 N/A	  Anonymous	 GET	   /dashbord	    302 Redirect
 	N/A	 N/A	  Anonymous	 GET	   /guest/ 	    200 Ok
 	N/A	 N/A	  Anonymous	 GET|POST  /guest/new	    302 Redirect
 	N/A	 N/A  	  Anonymous	 GET	   /guest/{id}	    302 Redirect